-Why you should not cancel your Hawaiian vacation
+Why you shouldn't cancel your Hawaiian vacation

 Story highlights

-- 'Vog' is the term used to describe the hazy air pollution caused by volcanic emissions
+- "Vog" is the term used to describe the hazy air pollution caused by volcanic emissions

 - Water vapor, carbon dioxide and sulfur dioxide gas make up vog

-(CNN)The natural disaster in Hawaii is unspooling in stops and starts, beginning last week with a series of earthquakes and punctuated by volcanic eruptions that continue to occur with no end in sight.
+(CNN)The natural disaster in Hawaii is unspooling in stops and starts, beginning last week with a series of earthquakes and punctuated by volcanic eruptions that continue with no end in sight.

-Wednesday afternoon the Hawaiian Volcano Observatory confirmed a new fissure in the big island's Kilauea volcano rift zone had begun to erupt.
+Wednesday afternoon, the Hawaiian Volcano Observatory confirmed that a new fissure in the Big Island's Kilauea volcano rift zone had begun to erupt.

-Thursday morning, the observatory announced the new fissure had paused.
+Thursday morning, the observatory announced that the new fissure had paused.

-All told, 15 fissures have emerged, 36 structures have been destroyed and more than 116 acres -- roughly 112 football fields -- have been covered in lava.
+All told, 15 fissures have emerged, 36 structures have been destroyed, and more than 116 acres -- roughly 112 football fields -- have been covered in lava.

 Now, hazardous fumes seething within brilliant plumes continue to be released from the volcano's mouth.